 Safety precautions begin before your visit.
-When scheduling, our team may offer a virtual visit instead or as part of your follow-up care.
+When scheduling, our team will screen for signs and symptoms of COVID-19 and may offer a virtual visit instead or as part of your follow-up care.
 If an in-person visit best meets your needs, we will help you prepare for your visit and what to expect when you arrive.

 How to Prepare for Your Visit

 - Please wear a face covering over your mouth and nose when entering our facilities and during your visit.
 If you do not have a face covering, we will provide one.